 enhancing the skills of directors in South Africa.

-- Enable directors to demonstrate their mastery of knowledge, skills and
+- Demonstrate their mastery of knowledge, skills and

-- Enable directors to demonstrate their integrity and commitment to moral
+- Demonstrate their integrity and commitment to moral

 and legal duties;